 All public hearings were held in building that had access for persons with disabilities.
-The hearings were scheduled during the evening to provide wrking individuals and families a greater opportunity to attend.
+The hearings were scheduled during the evening to provide working individuals and families a greater opportunity to attend.
 Because Rogers has a large Spanish speaking population, a bilingual (English/Spanish) person was made available to non-English speaking persons.
 Copies of these plans were placed in four locations in Rogers as well as online making accessibility to the Plans easy for our residents.

-The CAPER was also placed at four locations as well as online and a 15-day comment period was given to our residents prior to submitting the CAPER to HUD.
-Compliance Documentation Checklist, 24 CFR 58.6, was also proivded with the submission of the 2017 Action Plan to HUD.
-No amendment to the 2017 Plan was needed in.
+The CAPER was also placed at four locations as well as online, and a 15-day comment period was given to our residents prior to submitting the CAPER to HUD.
+An amendment to the 2018 Plan has been submitted.